Glasgow is a good focal point to find on

 photography allowed inside the castle.

-stunning scenery.
-At the shore line there will be
+the shore line there will be a tall pyramid cairn.

 Turn left and drive a few hundred yards

 pasted the front of a chapel and there will be a

 sign on you right "park cars here on

 grass".
 Stop and park here as it private land after here

 no parking any further on.
 Walk over a little stone

 bridge and right through a five bar gate (Please shut the gate